sammyd/iOS8-day-by-day-book/manuscript/38-handoff.md

 iPhone - I really can't wait for more websites to start implementing this kind of functionality.

-Handoff is one of the coolest things to be introduced in iOS8.
+Handoff is one of the coolest things to be introduced in iOS 8.
 It feels to me like a window into the future of personal computing, and goes some way to solving a common problem.
 It's a very "Apple" problem and solution: "Why should it matter which of my devices I'm using?".
 That's a technology problem, and this